Autodesk-Forge/forge-api-nodejs-client/README.md

 var ForgeSDK = require('forge-apis');
 var CLIENT_ID = '<your-client-id>' , CLIENT_SECRET = '<your-client-secret>';

-// Initialize the 2-legged OAuth2 client, and optionally set specific scopes.
+// Initialize the 2-legged OAuth 2.0 client, and optionally set specific scopes.
 // If you omit scopes, the generated token will have all scope permissions. var oAuth2TwoLegged = new ForgeSDK.AuthClientTwoLegged(CLIENT_ID, CLIENT_SECRET, [
     'data:read',